rmrk-team/NestingEIP/README.md

 ## Backwards Compatibility

-The Nesting token standard has been made compatible with [EIP-721](./eip-721.md) in order to take advantage of the robust tooling available for implementations of EIP-721 and to ensure compatibility with existing EIP-721 infrastructure.
+The Nestable token standard has been made compatible with [EIP-721](./eip-721.md) in order to take advantage of the robust tooling available for implementations of EIP-721 and to ensure compatibility with existing EIP-721 infrastructure.

 ## Test Cases

-Tests are included in [`nesting.ts`](../assets/eip-xxxx/test/nesting.ts).
+Tests are included in [`nestable.ts`](../assets/eip-xxxx/test/nestable.ts).

 To run them in terminal, you can use the following commands: